eggpi/jtalk.js/README.md

 original message.
 If the return value's boolean value is false, no message is added to the history.
 All other return values are ignored.

-"new chat state": Triggered when a new chat state (e.g. composing) is received.
-The handler receives an object whose 'chat' attribute is a chat object, and whose 'chatstate' attribute is the chat state received.
-The return value is ignored.
+"chat state received": Triggered when a new chat state (e.g. composing) is received.
+The handler receives an object whose 'chat' attribute is a chat object, and whose 'chatstate' attribute is the chat state received as a string.
+If the return value is a non-empty string, it is displayed in the chat window.
+If its boolean value is false, a default message is displayed.
+If its boolean value is true, no message is displayed.

 "subscription request": Triggered when a subscription request is received.
 The handler receives the jid of the user that originated the subscription.
 The